elmaxiboy/x-scraper/README.md

 # X/Twitter scrapping and sentiment-analysis tool

-This tool is intended to scrape tweets on the X platform from the las 7 days, based on search parameters defined by the user, and perform a basic sentiment analysis over the content of the tweets obtained.
+This tool is intended to scrape posts on the X platform from the las 7 days, based on search parameters defined by the user, and perform a basic sentiment analysis over the content of the tweets obtained.
 By default, it is configured to scrape Solana-related tweets.

 It uses [Selenium](https://huggingface.co/) to simulate a Firefox webdriver, and 3 open-source models obtained from the [Hugging Face](https://huggingface.co/) repository.